kamkor/blog/_posts/2015-10-6-Covariance-And-Contravariance-In-Scala.md

 }
 {% endhighlight %}

-`setGarbageCanForPlastic` method can accept a `GarbageCan` of type `PlasticItem` or supertype of `PlasticItem` (`Item`).
+The method `setGarbageCanForPlastic` accepts a `GarbageCan` of type `PlasticItem` or supertype of `PlasticItem` (`Item`).
 This is possible because type parameter `A` is prefixed with a -.
 It indicates that subtyping is contravariant in that parameter.
 Alternatively, it can be said that class `GarbageCan` is contravariant in its type parameter `A`.
 Next code snippet shows contravariant subtyping because `Item` is the supertype of `PlasticItem`.

 {% highlight scala %}
 // contravariant subtyping